thecodingpoet/multi-text-task-utility/reports/PI_report_en.md

 Result: 🚫  Response withheld due to policy violation.
 Status: Blocked - Response not returned to user
-Reason: Output moderation check flagged the generated content before it could be sent to the user
+Reason: Output moderation check flagged the generated content before it could be sent to the user Cost Tracking: Metrics logged with moderation_blocked: true
 ```

 Note: While rare, this scenario can occur if the LLM generates content that violates content policies despite having a benign input.
-The output guard ensures such responses are never delivered to users.
+The output guard ensures such responses are never delivered to users. **However, metrics are still logged for blocked responses** since the LLM API request has already been made and incurred costs.
+This ensures accurate cost tracking for all API usage, including instances where content is blocked.

 ## Metrics Summary